mikeasilva/handbook-diff/markdown/38-church-policies-and-guidelines.md

 These children receive the same blessings as if they had been born in the covenant.

-See [27.4.1](/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number37-p114#title_number37) for information about issuing temple recommends for children being sealed to their parents.

-Members who are 21 or older must be endowed before being sealed to their parents.

-Married members who are younger than 21 do not need to be endowed to be sealed to their parents.
-However, they must have a current temple recommend (see [26.4.4](/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number16-p59#title_number16)).

 *Sealing living children to living parents.* A living child is sealed to only two parents—a husband and wife.
 If both parents are living, they must be married and sealed to each other.

+See [27.4.1](/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number37-p114#title_number37) for information about issuing temple recommends for children being sealed to their parents.

+Members who are 21 or older must be endowed to be sealed to their parents (see [26.4.4](/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number16-p59#title_number16)).

 *Sealing living children to deceased parents.* A living child is sealed to only one set of parents.
+The parents must be sealed to each other before children are sealed to them.

+A member who is an adult at the time his or her parents die is generally sealed to those parents.
+As used here, the term *parents* means natural parents, adoptive parents, or a natural parent and a stepparent.

-The following table shows sealing options available to members who have not been sealed to their parents and whose parents are deceased.
+The following table shows sealing options available to a person whose parents died when he or she was still a minor or who is not accountable due to intellectual disabilities.

 | Circumstance | Options |

 | --- | --- |

-| Minor child or person who is not accountable due to intellectual disabilities | * Be sealed to legal guardians or adoptive parents who are raising him or her
+| Minor child | * Be sealed to adoptive parents or legal guardians who are raising him or her

-* Wait until he or she is an adult and then be sealed to deceased parents
+* Wait until he or she is an adult and then choose to be sealed either (1) to the deceased parents or (2) to the adoptive parents or legal guardians who raised him or her

  |

-| Adult | * Be sealed to deceased parents

-* Be sealed to legal guardians or adoptive parents who raised him or her
+| Person who is not accountable due to intellectual disabilities | * Be sealed to adoptive parents or legal guardians who are caring for him or her

  |

+See [27.4.1](/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number37-p114#title_number37) for information about issuing temple recommends for children being sealed to their parents.

+Members who are 21 or older must be endowed to be sealed to their parents (see [26.4.4](/study/manual/general-handbook/26-temple-recommends?lang=eng&id=title_number16-p59#title_number16)).

 *Sealing deceased children to parents (living or deceased).* A deceased person is usually sealed to his or her birth or adoptive parents.
 However, a deceased child may also be sealed to: